A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Code-Rate Comparison with existing work

 Since $\mathcal{C}_2$ is a subcode of $\textnormal{ERM}(r,m,h)$, the minimum Lee and squared Euclidean distances of the code are lower bounded by $2^{m-r}$ and $2^{m-r+2}\sin^2(\frac{\pi}{2^h})$ respectively.

 From (\ref{pmepr81}) and (\ref{pmepr82}), it is clear that our proposed construction can provide more number of sequences than the construction given in \cite{Schmid2007}.
-In TABLE VII, we have compared the code rate of sequences with maximum PMEPR $8$ obtained from our proposed construction with that of the construction given in \cite{Schmid2007}. \end{corollary}
+In TABLE VII, we have compared the code-rate of sequences with maximum PMEPR $8$ obtained from our proposed construction with that of the construction given in \cite{Schmid2007}. \end{corollary}